kylepunta/BankingSystem/entities.md

 Are you sure displayed\
 Possible option to make _more_ transactions in the same session while customer name is still entered\

-Withdrawals either from deposit _or_ current account Check if balance is greater than the withdrawal amount requested (Don't forget overdraft limit)
+Withdrawals either from deposit _or_ current account\
+Check if balance is greater than the withdrawal amount requested\
+(Don't forget overdraft limit)\
-Printing possible for transaction
+Printing possible for transaction\

 Add new customer\
-Display the unique customer number when created
+Display the unique customer number when created\
-Delete customer allows you to browse through for the customer
+Delete customer allows you to browse through for the customer\
+Customers should be <strong>flagged</strong> for deletion
+#### Customer account cannot be deleted if they have an account
+Double check to make sure a customer isnt accidently deleted (Are you sure Y/N) Amend customer straight forward
+Have a confirmation screen

+Account maintenance menu
+Deposit Account
+Assume customer exists
+If customer doesnt exist, add a create new customer option and then bring back to new deposit account menu Select customer either through number or dropdown of names
+- display details
+Create unique acc number when details of customer are confirmed A first transaction should be requested to deposit an opening balance

+Close deposit account
+Selected using either customer number or name
+Display details
+Balance of account must be 0, first balance needs to be withdrawn Account flagged for closure
+Add a double check

+View deposit account
+Selected like any account
+Display details
+Display last 10 transactions
+Option to browse through other customers

+Loan Account Menu
+Open Loan Account
+Assume customer already exists
+If not, same procedure as deposit account

 ```
 ATTENTION CITIZEN! 市民请注意!